teoh/teoh.github.io/_posts/2023-03-06-nerd-sniped-by-beatboxers.md

 1. Beatboxers submit a wildcard (i.e. an entry video) before some deadline.
 2. A team of judges evaluate each video based on things like originality, musicality, execution, etc.
 3. Beatboxers get a score for the video they sent, based on the judging.
-4. Some people get (reasonably) upset about the ranking, and I hold back the urge to tell everyone that the only acceptable ranking is the one where all my favourites are on top.
+4. Some people get (reasonably) upset about the ranking, and I hold back the urge to tell everyone that the only acceptable ranking is the one where my favourites are on top.
 (Actually, why not try [predictive optimization](https://predictive-optimization.cs.princeton.edu/)? 🤣)
 5. The top ranked beatboxers (usually ≈8) go to GBB to compete!

 ## With a twist